saltstack/salt-user-guide/docs/topics/installation.rst

 Declaring the minion ID
 -----------------------
-The salt-minion will identify itself to the master by the system’s hostname unless explicitly set in its settings.
+The ``salt-minion`` will identify itself to the master by the system’s hostname unless explicitly set:

 .. code-block:: yaml
     :caption: /etc/salt/minion.d/id.conf